Mumbai: Isolated spots, no background checks of staffers. It's still 1973 at KEM

-Nurses and resident medical students working in the civic-run hospital told mid-day they felt unsafe because there are few security personnel inside departments and neither are employees vetted for any past criminal records
+Nurses and resident medical students working in civic-run hospital told mid-day they felt unsafe because there are few security personnel inside departments and neither are employees vetted for past criminal records

 Many an eye was moist as the nurses at King Edward Memorial (KEM) Hospital in Parel bid goodbye to their friend and colleague, Aruna Shanbaug, on Monday.
 Her death once again brought to the fore, the sorry state of measures the hospital authorities have taken to ensure safety of their women employees and resident doctors.

 Ward number 4 at KEM Hospital.
 Aruna Shanbaug was admitted here for nearly 42 years.
 Pic/Datta Kumbhar